steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 - Detailed Stats URL: https://fbref.com/en/players/e09f279b/scout/365_euro/Ivan-Toney-Scouting-Report

 Luckily there exists a rough pattern with trying to generate the Detailed Stats URL.
-The following fucntion constructs that URL and appends it on the EPL player database we have just created.
+The following function constructs that URL and appends it on the EPL player database we have just created.

 ```python
 def get_360_scouting_report(url):